-You may be wondering what we students do when we're not in the classroom.
-Our lives work around our job search, studying in the library, and taking advantage of fun experiential learning opportunities to work off campus.
-We also have all sorts of cool student organizations activities that we love to attend.
+ou may be wondering what we students do when we're not in the classroom.
+Our lives work around out job search, studying in the library, and taking advantage of fun experiential learning opportunities to work off campus.
+We also have all sorts of cool student organizations that we love to attend.